Common Server Issues and How to Fix Them

 How to Fix It:

-- Set Up SPF, DKIM, and DMARC Records: These records help authenticate your emails and prevent them from being marked as spam.
+- Set Up SPF, DKIM, and DMARC Records: These email authentication protocols help prevent your emails from being marked as spam.

-- Monitor Blacklists: Use tools like MXToolbox to check if your server’s IP address is blacklisted and take steps to delist it if necessary.
+- Check Blacklist Status: Use tools like MXToolbox to check if your server’s IP address is blacklisted and take steps to delist it.

-- Use a Third-Party Email Service: Services like SendGrid, Mailgun, or Amazon SES can improve email deliverability.
+- Use a Dedicated Email Service: Consider using a third-party email service like SendGrid or Amazon SES for reliable email delivery.

 The Problem: